Azure-Samples/semtech-lr1110-azureiot-integration/README.md

 1. The Python Visual Studio Code Extension should recognize the project
 2. Use the Visual Studio Code Command Palette (Ctrl-Shift-P) to run the following command: ```Azure Functions: Deploy to Function App...```
+3. An input window should open below the command bar asking for your subscripton.
+4. Pick the subscription where you performend the automatic deployment.
-3. Follow the wizard and make sure to pick the function app ending with ```-python```
+5. Next the dialog will ask you to create a new function or use an existing function.
+Make sure you pick the existing function app ending with ```-python```
-4. The function should now be automatically built and deployed to Azure
+6. The function should now be automatically built and deployed to Azure
-5. Double check if the deployment was successful in the Console output of your Visual Studio Code:
+7. Double check if the deployment was successful in the Console output of your Visual Studio Code:

 ![Azure Function deployment output](images/azure-func-python.png)